-When shopping for a policy, getting a physician specific “own occupation” definition is always the first and most important thing to consider.
+When shopping for a policy, getting a physician-specific “own occupation” definition is always the first and most important thing to consider.
+The financial security of disability insurance is so important for doctor's financial security.
 If you are ready to get started with your own-occupation coverage policy today, fill out a quote request!

 Now that you know the importance of own-occupation coverage, we can start talking about riders and benefits that can help you build your best policy.